pauliusbaulius/lil_ripper/README.md

 Requires ffmpeg to merge webm audio and video files!

-Also, do not count on gfycat ripping, they use cloudflare and all the other :clown_face:
+Also, do not count on gfycat ripping, they use cloudfront and all the other :clown_face:

 ## Features